deroxa99/arael/README.md

 3. Into your script, call the function 'arael.m' (se the 'arael.m' description for detailed input).
   > [!IMPORTANT]
   > The input is caps sensitive.

   > [!NOTE]
-  > The input order is not
+  > The input order is not fixed.
 4. The simulation will start and the output will be saved in the Workspace (se the 'arael.m' description for detailed output).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>